Spoilers follow for Army of the Dead and Army of Thieves.

 A new zombie apocalypse could allow for the return of certain Army of the Dead characters, too.
 For one, Kate could be drafted in to give her expertise on the situation.
 She’s the only surviving member, after all, and any help she could provide would be vital in attempting to eradicate Vanderohe’s new zombie army.

-If Dieter survived Zeus’ attack and the nuclear strike somehow, his return on Army of the Dead 2 would make for a very interesting plot point.
+If Dieter survived Zeus’ attack and the nuclear strike somehow, his return in Planet of the Dead would make for a very interesting plot point.
 Dieter and Vanderohe’s blossoming bromance was one of Army of the Dead’s highlights, and it would be fascinating to see how Dieter would react to Vanderohe being the cause for a new outbreak.
 We’d be eager to witness how Dieter deals with this revelation and whether he’d have the courage to kill his former friend if it came down to it.

 I’m happy for Zack Snyder.
 He found a studio that understands him and is actually excited to work with him.
 ARMY OF THE DEAD 2 HERE WE GO! pic.twitter.com/o4L7ZKAAwyJuly 21, 2021